jcoliz/AzDevice.IoTHubWorker/docs/PackageAsDeb.md

 # Package a .NET Worker Service as a DEB

+## Why?
+Let's say you've built a .NET Worker Service, and already have it [installed on Linux](/docs/InstallOnLinux.md).
+Now you need an easy way to quickly get all the files in the right place every time.
+You need to build a DEB package!

 ## Layout

 Fundamentally, a DEB package is an archive file, with the files therein located where you want them on the target system, plus a packing list (here called a 'control file'), and some scripts.

-This is the file layout for the Temperature Controller example:
+Let's use the [Temperature Controller](/examples/TemperatureController/) example from AzDevice.IoTHubWorker.
+Here is the file layout of the DEB package:

 * /opt/TemperatureController: Output of dotnet publish
 * /etc/systemd/system/tempcontroller.service: SystemD Unit file
 * /DEBIAN/control: Control file
 * /DEBIAN/{pre,post}{inst,rm}: Pre/post install/remove scripts

+The files in the `DEBIAN` directory won't be installed.
+They're giving instruction to the package manager toolchain.

 ## Control File

 The [control file](https://www.debian.org/doc/debian-policy/ch-controlfields.html) gives the packaging tools the necessary context and details about your package.

-Here's an example of what mine looks like for the Temperature Controller example:
+Using the Temperature Controller example again, here's an example of what mine looks like:

 ```
 Package: temperaturecontroller